 3. Forms of ASEAN Cooperation in the Field of Education

-The forms of cooperation between ASEAN countries in the field of education so far have always been carried out in bilateral and multilateral forms.
-This cooperation in the field of education is carried out with the aim of improving the quality of education in Southeast Asia and increasing the international competitiveness of ASEAN member countries.
+The forms of Cooperation between ASEAN countries in education so far have always been carried out in bilateral and multilateral arrangements.
+This Cooperation in the education field is carried out to improve the quality of education in Southeast Asia and increase the international competitiveness of ASEAN member countries.

 a.
-ASEAN Council of Teachers Convention (ACT) in Sanur, Denpasar, Saturday (8/12/2012), with the theme ASEAN Community 2015: Teacher Professionalism for Quality Education and Humanity.
-The largest teacher forum in Southeast Asia was attended by teacher organizations from Indonesia, Singapore, Malaysia, the Philippines, Brunei Darussalam, Thailand, Vietnam and even South Korea.
+ASEAN Council of Teachers Convention (ACT) in Sanur, Denpasar, Saturday (8/12/2012), with the ASEAN Community 2015: Teacher Professionalism for Quality Education and Humanity theme.
+Teacher organizations from Indonesia, Singapore, Malaysia, the Philippines, Brunei Darussalam, Thailand, Vietnam, and South Korea attended the largest teacher forum in Southeast Asia.

 b.
 Educational scholarship offers.
-Forms of educational cooperation have been carried out by Singapore by providing scholarships for training in airport service management, industrial occupational health and safety, to maritime communications, and others.
-Meanwhile, the forms of cooperation that have taken place in Indonesia are scholarships for medical, language and arts education to students from several ASEAN member countries and developing countries.
+Singapore has carried out forms of educational Cooperation by providing scholarships for training in airport service management, industrial occupational health and safety, maritime communications, and others.
+Meanwhile, the conditions of Cooperation that have taken place in Indonesia are scholarships for medical, language, and arts education to students from several ASEAN member countries and developing countries.

 c.
-Students from ASEAN countries use scholarships to study at various campuses in ASEAN countries and Japan using funds provided by the ASEAN-Japan Scholarship Fund (ASEAN-Japan Scholarship Fund).
+Students from ASEAN countries use scholarships to study at various campuses in ASEAN countries and Japan using the ASEAN-Japan Scholarship Fund (ASEAN-Japan Scholarship Fund) funds.

 d.
-Olympiads in the field of education are often held at the Southeast Asian regional level.
+Olympiads in education are often held at the Southeast Asian regional level.
 Indonesia through Pertamina was the organizer of the 2015 National Science Olympiad (OSN).

 4. Forms of ASEAN Cooperation in the Economic Sector

-As a form of competition with the rising economies of China and India, the AEC has the goal of increasing and developing ASEAN’s competitiveness in Asian economies.
+As a form of competition with the rising economies of China and India, the AEC aims to increase and develop ASEAN’s competitiveness in Asian economies.
 In addition, MEA stands to attract more foreign investment.
-Southeast Asia is currently still in dire need of foreign investment to increase economic growth, expand employment opportunities, and enhance industrial development.
+Southeast Asia still needs foreign investment to boost economic growth, expand employment opportunities, and enhance industrial development.

-This is because AEC has 4 main characteristics, namely a single market and production base, a highly competitive economic region, and an area with equitable economic development, as well as an area that is fully integrated with the global economy.
+AEC has four primary characteristics: a single market and production base, a highly competitive economic region, equitable economic development, and an area fully integrated with the global economy.

-Gradually, the MEA opens the possibility between countries to easily sell goods and services to other ASEAN member countries.
+Gradually, the MEA allows countries to sell goods and services to other ASEAN member countries quickly.
 Not only that, a professional labor market will be initiated, such as doctors, teachers, accountants, engineers, and so on.

-Thus, economic activities in the form of production, consumption, to distribution, are increasingly widespread and developing freely among ASEAN countries.
+Thus, economic activities in production, consumption, and distribution are increasingly widespread and developing freely among ASEAN countries.